-Welcome to your match preview and live thread for a Saturday night inaugural match-up between Orlando City (4-3-2, 14 points) and expansion side Charlotte FC (3-5-1, 10 points) at Exploria Stadium (7:30 p.m., FOX 35 Plus).
-This is the first of two scheduled meetings between the new Eastern Conference foes this season.
-The Lions will make the return trip to Charlotte on Aug.
-21.
+Welcome to your match preview and live thread for a Saturday night match-up between Orlando City (1-0-2, 5 points) and Charlotte FC (0-3-0, 0 points) at Exploria Stadium (7:30 p.m., MLS Season Pass on Apple TV+).
+This is the first of two scheduled meetings between the new Eastern Conference foes this season and the only one in Orlando.
+The Lions will make the return visit to Charlotte on Wednesday, Aug.
+30.

 Here’s what you need to know ahead of the match.